IntelLabs/ParallelAccelerator.jl/README.md

 high performance scientific programs.
-ParallelAccelerator is but a first step of bringing reasonable parallel performance to a productivity language by utilizing both domain specific and general compiler optimization techniques, without the user putting much effort into it.
+ParallelAccelerator is but a first step of bringing reasonable parallel performance to a productivity language by utilizing both domain specific and general compiler optimization techniques without much effort from the user.
 However, eventually there will be bottlenecks and not all optimizations work in favor of each other.
-Despite ParallelAccelerator still being a proof-of-concept at this stage, we hope to hear from all users and we welcome contributions.
+ParallelAccelerator is still a proof-of-concept at this stage and we hope to hear from all users.
+We welcome bug reports and code contributions.
-Please feel free to try it out, fork the project, contact us by emails, or file bug reports on the issue tracker.
+Please feel free to use our system, fork the project, contact us by email, and file bug reports on the issue tracker.